My experience at medical school: Reedhi’s story

 My first anatomy class at medical school

-In between the hard work there has been some really memorable moments; like my first anatomy class!
+In between the hard work, there have been some really memorable moments; like my first anatomy class!

 I still remember as I entered the anatomy room for the first time and its stench made some of my friends faint.